-Camananian Camaiaaa Companion Services
+Companion Services

+Category 1:

+Sub-Category 1:

-Category 1: Sub-Category 1: 08 Home-Based Services 08040 companion
+08 Home-Based Services

+08040 companion
-Category 2: Sub-Category 2: Category 3: Sub-Category 3: Category 4: Sub-Category 4: Complete this part for a renewal application or a ne w waiver that replaces an existing waiver.
-Select one: Service is included in approved waiver.
-There is no change in service specifications.
-Service is included in approved waiver.
-The service specifications have been modified.
-Service is not included in the approved waiver.
-Service Definition (Scope): home and community, and to enhance independence such as meal preparation, laundry, and shopping, bu Companions may also perform light housekeeping t participant.
-The provision of Companion Services d ion, and assistance for a participant to maintain safety in the e.
-Companions may assist or supervise the participant with tasks at do not perform these activities as discrete services. asks that are incidental to the care and supervision of the loes not entail hands-on nursing care, but does include personal with activities of daily living, as needed, during the provision of embursement rate. not met through the provision of acute care hospital services; participation or under Federal or State law, or under another applicable requirement; and espital is obligated to provide through its conditions of - Designed to ensure smooth transitions between th and to preserve the individual's functional abilities. e acute care setting and the home and community-based settings, Case managers and providers must coordinate with hospital staff and plan of care team members in order to ensure that the participant's transition from a temporary hospital stay to their home is seamless.

-Relative providers (defined as biological, adoptive, or step parents) cannot provide this service.

-Specify applicable (if any) limits on the amount, frequency, or duration of this service:

-This service is available to participants ages 18 and up.
-It is reimbursed at a 15-minute unit and is available as a 1:1 service or as a group service 2 or 3 people.
-Service can be provided for no more than nine (9) hours a day except for special events or out of town trips.
-This service cannot be used to provide monitoring while a participant sleeps.

-Companion Services provided to participants ages 18 through 21 must not duplicate or replace services that are covered under IDEA.
-Providers cannot serve children and adults at the same time unless authorized in advance by DHCF.
-Services cannot be provided during the same time period as other waiver services, which is subject to audit by the Program Integrity Unit.

-A participant's IPC may include two or more types of non-residential services as long as service times do not overlap.
-Non-residential services must not exceed an average weekly amount of 35 hours if the participant receives Community Living Services levels 3-6.

-Relative providers (defined as biological, adoptive, or step parents) cannot provide this service.
+Category 2: Sub-Category 2: Category 3: Sub-Category 3: G Serv vice Definition (Scope): Category 4: Sub-Category 4: hon such Cor part care npanion Services include supervision, socialization, and as ne and community, and to enhance independence.
+Compar h as meal preparation, laundry, and shopping, but do not p npanions may also perform light housekeeping tasks that a cicipant.
+The provision of Companion Services does not en e, such as medication assistance, and assistance iwith activ vices.
+Routine transportation is included in the reimbursem nions may assist or supervise the participant with tasks erform these activities as discrete services. are incidental to the care and supervision of the tail hands-on nursing care, but does include personal ities of daily living, as needed, during the provision of - Id - Pr - N part ur - D and authorized in 42 U.S.C 1396a(h), CLS may be provided in lentified in the participant's IPC; rovided to meet needs of the participant that are not met th fot a substitute for services that the acute care hospital is of icipation or under Federal or State law, or nder another applicable requirement; and resigned to ensure smooth transitions between the acute ca to preserve the individual's functional pilities. arough the provision of acute care hospital services; bligated to provide through its conditions of e managers and providers must coordinate with hospital st the participant's transition from a temporary hospital stay - Rela ative providers (defined as biological, adoptive, or step pa rents) cannot provide this service.
+Thi s service is subject to electronic visit verification.
+Spee cify applicable (if any) limits on the amount, frequency , or duration of this service: serv s service is available to participants ages 18 and up.
+It is revice or as a group service 2 or 3 people.
+Service can be proceed events or out of town trips.
+This service cannot be used wided for no more than nine (9) hours a day except for cov DH npanion Services provided to participants ages 18 through ered under IDEA.
+Providers cannot serve children and adu CF. Services cannot be provided during the same time per he Program Integrity Unit.
+Its at the same time unless authorized in advance by ove articipant's IPC may include two or more types of non-res rlap.
+Non-residential services must not exceed an average nmunity Living Services levels 3-6. - Rela ative providers (defined as biological, adoptive, or step pa rents) cannot provide this service.
+Thi s service is subject to electronic visit verification.